illinois-cs415/illinois-cs415.github.io/_old_assignments/mp2.md

 -	Run at the player when the player is at a moderate distance within the line of sight of the Purser
 -	Return to its patrol path if the player gets too far away (this should be done by the enemy moving, not teleportation)

+In addition, implement the following for collisions between the player and Pursuer:
+* A player collision with the Pursuer's head should destroy the Pursuer
+* A player collision with any other part of the Pursuer's body should:
+    * Reduce the player's health
+    * Knock the player back a small distance
+    * Remove the player's control (key inputs disabled) for a short duration of time

 <details><summary markdown="span">Click the arrow to see a tutorial to help get you started on the Pursuer enemy type:</summary>

 ***NOTE: This tutorial covers the basics for implementing the Pursuer with the Unreal Learning Kit.
 It DOES NOT cover all the requirements for the Pursuer!
 Use intuition, creativity, and other online tutorials to aid in completing all the requirements!***